kdstheace/kdstheace.github.io/_posts/Java/2022-11-30-javeMemoryOverview.md

 After .class file is loaded by the Class Loader and put into Method, JVM brings byte codes from .class file to **Execute Engine** and translate it into the binary machine codes.
 With this proces, JVM enables the same Java application run in the different OS and that is why JAVA is well known for "Platform-independent".

-While processing, if there is new instances initialized, those are stored in Heap area and every time the thread meets the method, it encapsulate with the Frame like the structure below
+While processing, if there is new instances initialized, those are stored in Heap area and every time the thread meets the method, it encapsulate with the Frame like the structure below and put it into stack.

 (image of Frame)